chaos-polymtl/lethe/doc/source/parameters/rpt/rpt_parameters.rst

 RPT parameters
 -------------------

-This subsection contains the general information required for the photon count calculation.
+This subsection contains the general information required for the photon count calculation using a Monte Carlo technic.

 .. code-block:: text